phac-nml/irida/doc/user/user/sample-metadata-templates/index.md

 To add a metadata field to the template click on the `Add Metadata Field` button, which will open up a dialog window.

 ![Metadata field button](images/metadata_field_btn.png)

+// ADD FIELDS HERE.

+## Modifying existing metadata templates

+From the Sample Metadata Template page within project settings, click on the name of the template you want to modify.